lvzhen3931/-cs518-Assignment_3/README.md

   To transfer large file over multiple connections.
 We first set up 4 connections use spawned 4 worker threads.The whole file to read/write is divided into 4 parts.
 We can then caculate location of the 4 pointers.
 By modifying already existed net_read/net_write function, we actually transfering the each part corresponding to 4 sockets.
 Multiple connections configuration which has information containing port numbers are passed to the clients for connection setup.

 ## Extension C
   We maintained a queue on the server side.
 When open(),read(),write(),close() raise exceptions, we catch the exception and store metadata related to the operation onto queue.
+The queue is used to store operation metadata. queue pops operations from front end.
+Program then performing operation.